“I have got a great idea!”

 5. List the important MVP features

 Have a list of features for each stage and then prioritize them.
-Asking the question of what does my user wants vs what does my user need, can help identify and prioritize the features.
+Asking the question of what my user wants vs. what my user needs can help identify and prioritize the features.
 The only features you should include should be connected to your product’s overall goal.
-With the help of the Eisenhower matrix, you can make the final decision on what absolutely needs to be included in your MVP, and what features can be included in later releases.
+With the help of the Eisenhower matrix, you can make the final decision on what needs to be included in your MVP and what features can be introduced in later releases.

 6. Develop your MVP

 Now you have identified and understand your business or customer needs, have found the opportunity to address the pain points, and have decided what features to build and their priority, it’s time to go ahead and build an MVP.
 Remember, your product has to be easy to use, appealing, and most importantly, fit the primary user needs.